 WND columnist Jill Stanek, pro-life legislators in

-"The 24-hour waiting periods and parental consent fall short," he said.
+"The 24-hour waiting periods and parental consent laws fall short," he said.
 "Obama's making a lot of people mad, and it's a great way for us to ride this wave of social tension and backlash against Obama so we can get as much done for the pre-born child as we can.
 What's coming down the pike next is an abolition against all restrictions on abortion.
 This is a real fight."

 Mason said the grassroots personhood movement is "exploding."
-As WND reported, a inspired by a Zogby/O'Leary poll revealed 71 percent of Americans oppose allowing taxpayer-funded abortions in health-care reform legislation.
+As WND reported, a project inspired by a Zogby/O'Leary poll revealed 71 percent of Americans oppose allowing taxpayer-funded abortions in health-care reform legislation.